 Update: 1/31/2020 Google Ads Express has been rolled into the main part of Google Ads and is now associated with smart campaigns.
 The same general principles presented here apply to smart campaigns.
 You’re essentially giving Google great latitude as to how to spend your marketing budget.
 I find that Google has extreme difficulties with smart campaigns for small / local businesses like dental offices.
-To look at other alternatives to getting more patients to your office, please see our Dental Ads Guide.

 Google Ads Express is Google’s watered down version of Google Ads that allows small business owners to advertise on Google’s search engine with the least amount of effort possible.

 As with most things in life, when you put forth the least amount of effort possible, the results aren’t the best.

 Google Ads Express is highly automated and very easy to set up.
 You may even wish to consider trying out Google Ads Express if you’ve never advertised online before.

 - It is extremely easy to get started with Google Ads with Google Ads Express